omniprof/LearningToProgramInJava/README.md

 # LearningToProgramInJava
-In this repository are the sample programs from the first video in the Learning To Program In Java.
+In this repository are the sample programs from the first video in the Learning To Program In Java series.

 # Bonus Segment - Comments